 Looking for an easy way to liven up your meals?
 Add a fresh sauce!
-Let me introduce you to my latest favorite—this refreshing cilantro and hemp seed pesto.
+Let me introduce you to my latest favorite—this refreshing cilantro pesto recipe.
 It’s made simply with fresh cilantro, hemp seeds, garlic, optional jalapeño (for some heat) and olive oil.

 Even if you don’t love cilantro, there’s a strong chance you’ll enjoy this sauce.
 My husband is typically in the “no cilantro” camp, but he kept going back for spoonfuls of this pesto.